 Cause of Bone spur

-Osteophyte formation has been classically related to any sequential and consequential changes in bone formation due to aging, degeneration, mechanical instability, and disease.
+Osteophyte formation has been classically related to any sequential and consequential changes in bone formation due to ageing, degeneration, mechanical instability, and disease.
 Often osteophytes form in osteoarthritic joints due to damage and wear from inflammation.
 Calcification and new bone formation can also occur in response to mechanical damage in joints, or at the attachment points for ligaments and tendons.

 Homeopathy Treatment for Bone spur